For people with IBS (Irritable Bowel Syndrome) or lactose intolerance, eating high FODMAP food may lead to unbearable pain in the stomach.

 So, is Parmigiano Reggiano (also known as parmesan) high in FODMAP?
 What about other cheeses?

 You are in the right place.

-To understand that, we have to know exactly what FODMAP is from, how much of that in the cheese, and whether it’s fine for IBS patients to eat Parmigiano Reggiano.
+To understand that, we have to know what exactly is FODMAP, where it is from, does it present in the cheese, and whether it is suitable for patients with Gastrointestinal problems to eat Parmigiano Reggiano.

 But, hold on.
-Let me clean things up a little bit.
+Let me clean up the confusion.

 In other words, lactose is only a part of FODMAP.

 So, the FODMAP in Parmigiano Reggiano?

 It means the carbohydrate content — some of them were FODMAP carbs — is very low.
 So, you don’t really have to worry about diarrhea after eating.